BlogWikiAbout

 Why an org chart for AI agents

 Because it's cool, mostly.
-Also I hope it will work really well.
+Also I'd hoped it would work really well.
 But mostly, it's cool.

-I've defined a team of Claude Code agents that each have a named role, themed around being a virtual agent company.
-Any of them work fine on their own:
+In this experiment I defined a team of Claude Code agents that each had a named role, themed around being a virtual agent company.
+I figured I could run them manually or in K8s using the Claude CLI:

 claude --agent cmo -p "What are my top 5 posts by pageviews?"